summerstime/School_District_Analysis/README.md

 ## Summary
-In summary, the most dramatic change to the results was found in the percentages.
-Once the 9th graders were removed from the total student count, the percentages reflected a more accurate result for the remaining grades.
-With that change, it affected which
+In summary, the most dramatic change to the results was found in the three percentages for Thomas High School, Passing Math Scores, Passing Reading Scores, and Overall Passing.
+Once the 9th graders were removed from the total student count, the percentages reflected a great improvement, from 65% to 90% overall.
+This moved them to the top 5 of schools.

 ## Analysis Details
 The data was delivered in two separate files, schools_complete.csv and students_complete.csv.
 The two files were merged by a join function that matched up the school name in both files.